umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-backoffice-api/umbraco-schema-and-operation-ids.md

 ## Operation IDs

-Operation IDs follow the same patter as schema IDs.
-The only difference is that the `IOperationIdHandler` operates at API level, not at type level.
+Operation IDs follow the same pattern as schema IDs.
+The only difference is that the `IOperationIdHandler` operates at the API level, not at the type level.

 Again, to opt-in to the Umbraco operation IDs, we base our implementation on the core handler: